HexCorpProgramming/HexCorpDiscordAIManual/docs/index.md

 ## Introduction

 This manual contains instructions and examples for all of the HexCorp Mxtress AI functionalities and features.
-It's intended as an operations manual for ⬡-Drones, Moderators of HexCorp, Trusted Users, and the Hive Mxtress.
+It is intended as an operations manual for ⬡-Drones, Moderators of HexCorp, Trusted Users, and the Hive Mxtress.
 In the following chapters the manual goes in depth explaining each feature, their intended functions, and in what way they are used.

 # DroneOS Commands